maximillianzh/Email-Phishing-Analysis/README.md

 - **Tracking and Reporting**: Hash values aid in tracking the distribution of malicious files and facilitate reporting to security communities and antivirus vendors.
 - **Integrity Verification**: Hashes help verify if a file has been altered, which is critical for forensic analysis.

-Using the `eioc.py` tool, I extracted the MD5, SHA1, and SHA256 hash values.
+Using the `eioc.py` tool from MalwareCube / Email-IOC-Extractor, I extracted the MD5, SHA1, and SHA256 hash values.
 These algorithms provide different levels of security, with SHA256 being the most robust.

 ### VirusTotal Analysis
 ![7 3](https://github.com/user-attachments/assets/d662d988-9627-4766-800e-f2ef26d049ca)